hbk619/intellisay/README.md

 - control command option w - Toggle Warning Beep
 - control command option e - Toggle Error Beep
 - control command option b - Toggle Breakpoint Beep

+## Customising sounds

+### Possible sounds
+You can customise the sounds by opening the preferences panel with command comma and navigating to Tools -> Intelli Say.
+To the right there is a form with an input field for Sounds location enter a path on your file system to a folder that contains you sound files

+Below is the list of file names to use to replace sounds

+- error.wav
+- warning.wav
+- breakpoint-added.wav
+- breakpoint-removed.wav
+- breakpoint.wav"

 ## Tests